Meet Susan Caso, MA, LPC

 My clinical experience spans over sixteen years.
 I began a counseling career with Catholic Charities working with Denver based families in their homes.
 My duties included clinical assessments, creating treatment plans and providing family and individual counseling.
 I worked closely with Denver public schools facilitating and insuring wrap around services were provided.
 I also assisted the families in locating resources for food, shelter, career assistance and parental educational services.
 I then moved into the Outpatient Counseling Department for Catholic Charities counseling at-risk teens and adult individuals with chronic mental illness.

 In 2008 I moved to Boulder to open a private practice.
 I provide psychotherapy services to adolescents, college students, adults and families in the Boulder and surrounding areas.
 I counsel clients with both acute and chronic mental illnesses, and show great success in helping individuals overcome anxiety, depression, relationship issues, and unresolved issues affecting day-to-day lives.

-Currently, I sit on the Board of Second Wind Fund of Boulder County (SWFBC).
+I was a board member of Second Wind Fund of Boulder County (SWFBC) for five years.
 SWFBC provides free counseling for ages 10-19 who are at risk or currently suicidal.
 I was a provider for SWFBC for four years prior to being appointed to the board.
-I was active in counseling at-risk kids in the Boulder Valley School District.
-Again working with the school staff and families insuring that the teens needs were met.
-I am also affiliated with the Boulder Psychotherapist Guild and Boulder Psychotherapy Institute.
+I am active in counseling at-risk kids in the Boulder Valley School District.
+Again working with the school staff and families insuring that the teens needs are met.

-I value being a lifelong learner, continuing education and acquiring additional training in mindfulness-based cognitive therapy, adolescent issues, crisis management (ASISST certified), suicidology, personality disorders, anxiety and bipolar disorder.
+I value being a lifelong learner, continuing education and have also acquired additional trainings in mindfulness-based cognitive therapy, adolescent issues, crisis management (ASISST certified), suicidology, personality disorders, anxiety and bipolar disorder.